-Series 2 is out now.
-Danny Mays, Marc Warren, Sophie McSheera and Bryony Hannah all join the cast.
+Series 2 aired in Spring 2019.
+Danny Mays, Marc Warren, Sophie McSheera and Bryony Hannah all joined the cast.

 “The fact that Dutch actor Rutger Hauer plays one of the leads in this hospital comedy should have guaranteed that viewers would take a look at it, but the second episode more than justifies a return.
 Hauer clammily delivers lessons in eastern philosophy (culled unless our ear deceives us from a most unlikely source) as he practises his golf putt, surrounded by a young, energetic cast who do all the heavy lifting.”
 The Sunday Times